Jwillc/wildernessSurvivalThreeJS/README.md

 # Wilderness Survival

+(This README is AI generated and not entirely accurate)

 A first-person survival game built with Three.js where players must gather resources, craft items, and build structures to survive in a procedurally generated wilderness.

 ## Overview